-Mike Burnstein enters his 18th year as Head Athletic Trainer with the Vancouver Canucks.
+Mike Burnstein enters his 19th year as Head Athletic Trainer with the Vancouver Canucks.
+Burnstein reached a significant milestone last season, celebrating his 1500th NHL game worked on March 18, 2013.
 Prior to joining the Canucks, Burnstein was Head Athletic Trainer for two seasons with Vancouver’s AHL affiliates (Hamilton Canucks & Syracuse Crunch).
-Burnstein entered the field of Athletic Therapy as a youth gaining experience working with the OHL's Hamilton Steelhawks and assisting at the 1987 and 1991 Canada Cups.
+Burnstein entered the field of Athletic Therapy as a youth, gaining experience working with the OHL’s Hamilton Steelhawks and assisting at the 1987 and 1991 Canada Cups.
 Burnstein has worked with Team Canada on several occasions, most recently at the 2010 Winter Olympic Games in Vancouver where he helped Canada win gold.
 Burnstein has also worked for Team Canada at the 2005, 1999 and 1998 World Hockey Championships.
-A graduate of Sheridan College, Burnstein is an Executive Board Member of the Professional Hockey Athletic Trainers Society, a certified member of the National Athletic Therapist Association and member of the Canadian Athletic Therapy Association.
+A graduate of Sheridan College, Burnstein is an Executive Board Member of the Professional Hockey Athletic Trainers Society, a certified member of the National Athletic Therapist Association.
 Mike lives in White Rock, BC, with his wife Nicole and children, Abbey and Lukas.

 Jon Sanderson enters his 14th year with the Vancouver Canucks Medical Staff.
 His previous experience includes working for the BC Lions of the Canadian Football League.
 In 2006, Sanderson was a member of the Team Canada medical staff at the Winter Olympic Games in Torino, Italy.
 Sanderson graduated from Sheridan College in Oakville, Ontario, and the West Coast College of Massage Therapy in Vancouver.
 He is a certified member of the National Athletic Trainers Association, the Canadian Athletic Therapy Association, Professional Hockey Athletic Trainers Society and a Registered Massage Therapist.
 Jon lives in Port Coquitlam, BC, with his wife Catherine, daughter Kate, son Cooper and dog Jessie.